 To give you an idea of some of the issuers, check out the list below:

 - GE Capital International Funding

 - T-Mobile USA

 - Boeing Co

 The beauty about the iShares Corp Bond UCITS ETF is that the largest weighted instrument is just 0.39% (excluding US dollars – which is 0.7%).
-As such, the portfolio is super-diversified and thus – vastly reduces your risk.
 In terms of how a bond ETF like this works – you will be entitled to your share of any coupon payments that the fund collects.

 This is paid out to you on a quarterly basis at an amount proportionate to what you invest.
 There is also the chance to make capital gains when the NAV (Net Asset Value) of the iShares Corp Bond UCITS ETF increases.
 This is possible because iShares will rarely hold on to bonds until maturity.
 Instead, the ETF provider will look to sell them on the secondary market at a premium.

 When it comes to past performance, This is yet another iShares ETF that has rewarded long-term investors handsomely.
 This stands at an average annualized return of 4.89% since the fund was launched in 2003.

 If you thought that the iShares ETFs UK were limited to just stocks and bonds – you would be wrong.
 This is because the ETF provider also offers funds that track precious metals like gold and silver.
 Although there is a solid case to be made for silver ETFs, gold is the de-factor store of value, safe haven, and hedging tool with most investors on Wall Street.